aleksey-makarov/aiken-auction/README.md

 ### Receiving the lot

-Similarly *Bidders* whose bid paid off can receive the lot providing `ReturnBid` as a redeemer.
+Similarly *Bidders* whose bid paid off can receive the lot providing `ReceiveLot` as a redeemer.